 2. A kobold scout sees them and sends a signal singing like a bird.
 Any character with a Passive Wisdom (Survival) score of 14 notices that the bird noises are just impressions.

-3. The tracker leads the group through difficult ground and 1d4 of them have now one level of exhaustion.
+3. The tracker leads the group through the difficult ground and 1d4 of them have now one level of exhaustion.

 The Waterfall Area

-Right between the two streams the kobolds built two crude shacks.
+Right between the two streams, the kobolds built two crude shacks.
 The shacks are used as temporary storage rooms and as sentry posts.
 Two Kobolds are in each shack at any given time, they are not paying much attention because no one has ever attacked them before.
 A Tiger hides near one of the shacks, he is not tame but likes the kobolds because they feed him often.

 Both shacks feature a hidden trapdoor that goes down to the lair.
 Any character with a Passive Wisdom (Perception) score of 13 notices the door hidden under a carpet of hay.
 The tunnel on the shack closest to the stream split leads down to Area 7.
 The tunnel on the second shack splits and reaches Area 7 and Area 6.

 This is the main entrance to the lair.
 The hole is covered with vegetation.
-If one or more characters weighting 100 lbs. or more step on the pit, the vegetation cover breaks and they fall.
+If one or more characters weighing 100 lbs. or more step on the pit, the vegetation cover breaks and they fall.
 Any character with a Passive Wisdom (Perception) score of 14 notices the artificial layout of the fallen vegetation, hinting at a secret underneath.
 If removed, a rope ladder descends safely to Area6.
 Any falling PCs may roll a DC 13 Dexterity Saving throw.
 Success allows them to stay hanging from the edge of the hole.
 Failure means the PC falls all the way down to Area 6, taking 10 (3d6) bludgeoning damage from the 30 ft. fall.